Inflammatory Sleep

 Does an Anti-Inflammatory Diet Improve Sleep?

 Large-population research links pro-inflammatory diets to worse sleep quality.
-Across 30,000+ adults, the most inflammatory diets raised short-sleep odds by 40%.
-Mediterranean diet adherence reduces insomnia risk by 14% in a meta-analysis of 591,223 participants.
-Omega-3 supplementation improves sleep efficiency in randomized trials.
-The evidence has limits: anti-inflammatory eating improves how well you sleep —
+Across 30,000+ adults, the highest-inflammatory dietary scores raised short-sleep odds by 40%.
+Mediterranean diet adherence was associated with 14% lower insomnia odds in a meta-analysis of 591,223 participants.
+Omega-3 supplementation improves sleep efficiency in a controlled-trial meta-analysis.
+The evidence has limits: anti-inflammatory eating is linked more

 Does an Anti-Inflammatory Diet Improve Sleep?
 Read Post »